 Fakes and Forgeries

-There are many fakes or Baxter prints circulating today, most were produced in the first couple of decades of the 20th century when Baxter collecting reached a bit of a frenzy.
-The first comprehensive Baxter book wasn't published until 1908 and then it only had minimal prints illustrated so during those years it would have been relatively easy to pass fakes off as the genuine article and in fact any old print off as a Baxter.
+There are many fakes of Baxter prints circulating today, most were produced in the first couple of decades of the 20th century when Baxter collecting reached a bit of a frenzy.
+The first comprehensive book about Baxter wasn't published until 1908 and then it only illustrated a few of his prints so during those years it would have been relatively easy to pass fakes off as the genuine article.
+When the book describes a print as perhaps two people in a woodland setting with no image it makes it easy for the fakers especially when they add the name of an actual Baxter print.

-Today we regularly see on dealers stalls at fairs, in auction houses and on EBay these prints being described as Baxter Prints when they are not BUT don't worry with a little care you won't get caught too easily.
-Even I got caught very recently buying on EBay but more of that later...
+Today we regularly see prints at fairs, in auction houses and on eBay being described as Baxter Prints when they are not BUT don't worry with a little care you won't get caught too easily.
+Even I got caught very recently buying on eBay but more of that later...

-'Baxter Prints' that have nothing to do with George Baxter
+1) 'Baxter Prints' that have nothing to do with George Baxter but with an embossed seal

 With title - Prince Frederick of Prussia